Werrington Downs

 AreaSearch analysis reveals Werrington Downs significantly outperforming the majority of regions assessed nationwide

-Conversely, professional & technical jobs are under-represented at 3.5% compared to Greater Sydney's 11.5%.
-Limited local employment opportunities are indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, labour force decreased by 4.0%, employment fell by 3.5%, leading to a 0.5 percentage point drop in unemployment.
-In contrast, Greater Sydney saw employment rise by 2.1% and the labour force grow by 2.4%, with unemployment increasing by 0.2 percentage points.
-State-level data up to 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Werrington Downs' employment mix suggests local employment growth of 6.2% over five years and 12.9% over ten years, though these are simple extrapolations for illustrative purposes.
+Professional & technical services are under-represented at 3.5%, compared to Greater Sydney's 11.5%.
+The area appears to offer limited local employment opportunities, as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, Werrington Downs' labour force decreased by 3.8% while employment declined by 3.2%, causing unemployment to fall by 0.6 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.1%, the labour force grow by 2.4%, and unemployment rise by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Werrington Downs' employment mix indicates local employment growth of 6.2% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment